irene2024hub/LITACAPSTONE-PROJECT/README.md

 1. **Understand Customer Preferences: Identify which fashion categories, styles, and price points resonate most with customers**.

-2. Optimize Inventory Management: Determine fast-moving and slow-moving items to ensure optimal stock levels, reducing overstock and stockouts.
+2. **Optimize Inventory Management: Determine fast-moving and slow-moving items to ensure optimal stock levels, reducing overstock and stockouts.**

-3. Analyze Sales Trends:Track sales trends across region,  and promotional periods to align inventory and marketing efforts with high-demand times.
+3. **Analyze Sales Trends:Track sales trends across region,  and promotional periods to align inventory and marketing efforts with high-demand times.**

-4. Customer Segmentation: Segment customers based on purchase patterns and demographics to personalize marketing and improve customer retention.
+4. **Customer Segmentation: Segment customers based on purchase patterns and demographics to personalize marketing and improve customer retention.**

-5. It will involve analyzing the most frequently used product categories, identifying the region with the highest sales, and examining how sales evolve month by month.
-In essence, this project will aid in identifying the factors that influence customer behavior
+5. **It will involve analyzing the most frequently used product categories, identifying the region with the highest sales, and examining how sales evolve month by month.
+In essence, this project will aid in identifying the factors that influence customer behavior**

 # DATA DESCRIPTION

-The dataset includes the following fields:
+**The dataset includes the following fields:**

-* ORDER ID: A unique identifier for each individual order.
-This ID helps in tracking orders across different transactions, ensuring each sale or order is distinct
+* **ORDER ID: A unique identifier for each individual order.
+This ID helps in tracking orders across different transactions, ensuring each sale or order is distinct**

-* CUSTOMER ID: A unique identifier for each customer.
-It allows for tracking purchase behavior, frequency, and segmentation based on customer-related metrics
+* C**USTOMER ID: A unique identifier for each customer.
+It allows for tracking purchase behavior, frequency, and segmentation based on customer-related metrics**

-* REGION: The region on which each product is been sold by different outlet ( North, South, East and South)
+* **REGION: The region on which each product is been sold by different outlet ( North, South, East and South**)

-* PRODUCT: The name or ID of the product sold.
+* P**RODUCT: The name or ID of the product sold.
 This allows for analysis of product popularity, revenue contribution, and inventory management.
+**

-* ORDER DATE: The date on which the order was placed.
-This helps in understanding sales patterns over time, such as seasonal trends, peak periods, and customer buying habits.
+* **ORDER DATE: The date on which the order was placed.
+This helps in understanding sales patterns over time, such as seasonal trends, peak periods, and customer buying habits**.

-* QUANTITY SOLD: The number of units of the product sold in each order.
-It helps in understanding demand, inventory turnover, and contributes to revenue calculations.
+* Q**UANTITY SOLD: The number of units of the product sold in each order.
+It helps in understanding demand, inventory turnover, and contributes to revenue calculations.**

-* TOTAL REVENUE: The total sales revenue generated from each order.
+* **TOTAL REVENUE: The total sales revenue generated from each order.
 It can be calculated as Quantity Sold * Price per Unit.
-This is essential for revenue analysis, profit calculations, and sales performance metrics.
+  This is essential for revenue analysis, profit calculations, and sales performance metrics**.

-*AVEARAGE REVENUE PER PRODUCT: The average revenue generated per product in a given period.
-This can be calculated by dividing the total revenue by the quantity sold peR PRODUCT
+* **AVEARAGE REVENUE PER PRODUCT: The average revenue generated per product in a given period.
+This can be calculated by dividing the total revenue by the quantity sold peR PRODUCT**

 ### BASIS STASTICS ABOUT THE DATASET

-* Total revenue by product: #2,101,090
+* **Total revenue by product: #2,101,090**
-* Total Average sales per product: #2,094,317
+* T**otal Average sales per product: #2,094,317**
-* Total Quantity sold by product: 68,461
+* **Total Quantity sold by product: 68,461**
-* Region with highest sale total revenue:#927,820
+*** Region with highest sale total revenue:#927,820**
-* Top selling Product total revenue:
+* **Top selling Product total revenue:**
-* Product category : 6
+* P**roduct category : 6**